Test Fairness and Validity

 - external validity (the test has the expected relationship with other measures of the same construct)

-Although ETS works to accumulate validity evidence at each stage of the delivery and scoring process, the initial direction for validity research derives from feedback from members of the graduate community, who provide information about the skills and abilities that they consider essential for success in graduate school.
+Although ETS works to accumulate validity evidence at each stage of the delivery and scoring process, the initial direction for validity research derives from feedback from members of the graduate and business school community, who provide information about the skills and abilities that they consider essential for success in graduate and business school.

 Throughout the development process of the GRE® revised General Test, significant measures were taken to ensure the test upholds the highest standards for fairness by incorporating reviews and checkpoints.
 These measures included: